 The Nigerian government is using the co-operation built up during exhibits like this in order to try to get the desired results.

 But goodwill is a fragile hope indeed, and to an extent the co-operation is a two-edged sword: push too forcefully, and the exposure, the profitable exhibits and the training exchanges are going to disappear.
 Considering the power structures that prevail in the post-colonial world, perhaps this lucrative self-gagging is indeed the best use of a limited freedom of action for now, but will it really have the desired effect in the long term?
 It may be that the former colonial powers have too much of their conceptual position invested in the idea that they have the right to retain these objects.
 As art historian Jonathan Harris writes with respect to the British (p.
-275, quoted in the article above):
+275):

 To return [the Benin artefacts] would imply the belief, on the part of the British authorities, that the peoples of those parts of the world were now capable of competently looking after artefacts … Their return would also imply admission of their illegal possession by the British.
 Both implications remain largely unthinkable because post-imperial racism continues to be a highly significant aspect of British foreign policy.